 Common tasks or objectives might include underwater gardening, removing exotic plants, planting native plants, cleaning glass on the bottom of boats, assisting researchers, etc.

-Typically, the Diving for Science course is taught twice a month on the weekends.
+Typically, the DAC is taught on the weekend.
 Topics include the Edwards Aquifer, endangered species, archaeology, state and federal regulations and diving techniques to ensure protection of Spring Lake and its related ecosystem.
-Additionally, several dives will be conducted in Spring Lake on both days.
+To see a schedule of upcoming classes, click here.

-Aquarena will refill scuba tanks for researchers and volunteers who are participating in the Diving for Science course.
+The Meadows Center will refill scuba tanks for researchers and volunteers who are participating in the Diving for Science course.
 Aquarena will also refill scuba tanks for researchers and volunteers after they finish diving in Spring Lake.
 Please make sure your tank is up-to-date on the visual inspection and hydrostatic test.

 Volunteer diving status will not be affected as a result of the project.
 Current volunteers will remain current when the project is finished.

 The Spring Lake Habitat Restoration Project has been completed.
 Please come visit and take a boat tour!